Amarcode-Studios/.github/profile/README.md

 Lauch deadline is not set yet but should be during summer 2024

-Checkout and wishlist [Soccer Squad on Steam](https://store.steampowered.com/app/2838580/Soccer_Squad/)
+Checkout and wishlist [Soccer Squad on Steam](https://store.steampowered.com/app/2838580/Soccer_Squad/) We have a playable version of the game in development.
+It's not the final working version but if you are interested [you can play it on Itch.io](https://riccardone.itch.io/soccer-squad)

-If you'd like to get involved please send an email to info@dinuzzo.it
+If you'd like to get involved please [get in touch on our Discord server](https://discord.gg/kmchR6kf)

 ## Gameplay
 | Football Market | Entering the stadium |